jwalkerbg/smdemo/README.md

 ## Trace state machine

 State machine tracer produces output about FSM transitions.
 It is of type ```SM_TRANSITION_TRACER```.
-It receives two parameters - ```SM_MACHINE* this``` and a pointer to the current transition being executed.
+It receives two parameters - ```SM_MACHINE* machine``` and a pointer to the current transition being executed.
 The tracer is executed after the current state is exited, transition actrion is executed and before the new state is entered.
 See the demo project for a sample of transition tracer.
 Example output of such tracer could be:

 ```
 ID=0001, S1=sP1_F4, S2=sP1_F2, Event=evBTN3Released, Action=P1a3 permitted